Sobibor extermination camp: Lead up

 Feldhendler introduced himself to Pechersky using the alias "Baruch" and kept an eye on him for his first several days in the camp.
 In those days, Pechersky distinguished himself by not only standing up to the SS officers, but by showing discretion in how he did so.
 Feldhendler invited Pechersky to share news from outside the camp at a meeting in the women's barracks.
 Feldhendler was initially shocked to discover Pechersky's limited ability to speak Yiddish, the common language of Eastern European Jews.
 However, the two were able to communicate in Russian, and Pechersky agreed to attend.
 At the meeting, Pechersky gave a speech and took questions while his friend Solomon Leitman translated into Yiddish.
 (Leitman was a Polish Jew who had befriended Pechersky in the Minsk Ghetto.)
 Feldhendler and the other members of the escape committee were concerned about Pechersky's blatant communist propaganda, but were nonetheless impressed by him.
 They were particularly struck by Pechersky's response to a question about whether Soviet partisans would liberate the camp: "No one can do our work for us."

 Over the next few weeks, Pechersky met regularly with the escape committee.
 These meetings were held in the women's barracks under the pretext of him having an affair with a woman known as "Luka".
 Pechersky and Feldhendler agreed that the revolt would allow all 600 prisoners at least some chance of escape, though they later concluded that they would not be able to include the over fifty sonderkommando workers who were kept under strict isolation in Lager III.
 At first, Pechersky and Leitman discussed a plan to dig a tunnel from the carpenter's workshop in Lager I, which was close to the south fence.
 This idea was abandoned as too difficult.
 If the tunnel was too deep, it would hit the high water table and flood.
 Too shallow, and it would detonate one of the mines surrounding the camp.
 Furthermore, the organizers doubted that they could get all 600 prisoners through the tunnel without getting caught.

 The ultimate idea for the revolt came to Pechersky while he was assigned to the forest brigade, chopping wood near Lager III.
-While working, he heard the sound of a child in the gas chamber screaming "Mama!
+While working, he heard a child in the gas chamber screaming "Mama!
 Mama!".
 Overcome with his feeling of powerlessness and reminded of his own daughter Elsa, he decided that the plan could not be a mere escape.
 Rather, it would have to be a revolt.
 Over the next week, Pechersky and Leitman developed what became the ultimate plan.